Lockon2000/StatusScraper/docs/lib/providers/components.md

 # Specification for Scraped Components

-After successfully scraping a component from some providers status site, a dict representing the component should returned with the following keys:
+After successfully scraping a component from some providers status site, a dict representing the component should be returned with the following keys:
 - `'name'`:
     - Type: `string`